panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 While technically a named import loads the entire utility library, the bundlers (like webpack or rollup) that implement [tree shacking](https://webpack.js.org/guides/tree-shaking/) mechanism will try to optimize the bundle by using the code for the imported functions only.

-### 3.3 Tiny npm modules
+### 4.3 Tiny npm packages

-There's an idea that instead of using the entire library as a dependency, you could use the tiny npm modules for each function.
+There's an idea that instead of using the entire library as a dependency, you could use tiny npm packages for each function.

 Here's an example how you could use `debounce` and `throttle`: